-1:1 Buffer Evidence Required Evidence Location (please include page number, section, appendix or attached file name) The Operations Manual must highlight how a 1:1 Buffer is maintained, including: how settlements and dwellings are to be avoided how the 1:1 buffer will not be adjacent to any open-air gatherings.
-A geographic data file (e.g. a kml / kmz readable in Google Earth), including information describing: RPA Flight heights flight operational volume 1:1 Buffer identification of any critical infrastructure or sensitive areas (e.g. environmentally sensitive) Avoidance of overflight of roads / vehicles An example of this is in section 3 of Standard Scenario Application and Documents - Guidance Material.
+1:1 Buffer Evidence Required Evidence Location (include page number, section, appendix or attached file name) The Operations Manual must highlight how a 1:1 Buffer is maintained, including: how settlements and dwellings are to be avoided how the 1:1 buffer will not be adjacent to any open-air gatherings.
+A geographic data file (e.g. a kml / kmz readable in Google Earth), including: RPA Flight heights flight operational volume 1:1 Buffer identification of any critical infrastructure or sensitive areas (e.g. environmentally sensitive).